martinmib/organic/README.md

 ### Some of the fruit we use

--
+- A selection of indiviual fruits
-- User stories covered:
+- User stories covered: 4,7, 11

 <details><summary>Selection of Fruit</summary>
 <img src="docs/images/selection-of-fruit.png">